cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ### Reset Passcode Request

 ### Parameters
 Use either *clientid*, *imei* or *serialnumber* to specify the device.
-The password parameter is mandatory and only evaluated for Android devices.
+They can be retrieved through the list devices request The password parameter is only for Android devices mandatory and only then evaluated.

 ```json
 POST /api/mdm/v2/device/resetpasscode HTTP/1.1